 - Scoring differential: A simple stat, but one that reveals a lot.
 Simply take the difference between average points scored and allowed from the previous year.
 Next, compare the difference to the number of wins.
 Teams with a large number of victories and a tight difference could be candidates for regression.

 Lastly, you won’t be lacking for options when it comes to opinions on NFL futures total wins.
 There’s a lot of free advice and analytics out there, as well as plenty of paid resources.
 It’s perfectly fine to examine the sources you trust, but be wary of those promising immediate and complete success for a fee or subscription.

 NFL win totals and other futures open some additional time for wagering on the most heavily bet sport, hence their growing popularity.
 Whether you’ve been active with win totals for years or you’re new to the concept, here are three ways to sort through the league’s teams in a hurry:

 By walking through these three steps, you should have a sense of where all 32 teams stand.
-From there, you can break down your findings and place the clubs in one of three tiers: contenders, mid-range and also-rans.
-Afterward, compare to listed win totals and dig a little deeper on the ones that really jump out to you.
+From there, you can break down your findings and place the clubs in one of three tiers: contenders, fringe contenders and dark horses.
+Afterwards, compare to listed win totals and dig a little deeper on the ones that really jump out at you.

 As with all other aspects of NFL handicapping, there are several schools of thought on the best approach to betting on win totals.
 A large part of the debate revolves around the best time to place these wagers.
 There are three timeframes to consider, each of which has its merits and disadvantages.